Turkey's Erdogan welcomes Hamas accepting ceasefire, hopes Israel will do the same | Law-Order

 - Turkey

-Turkish President Tayyip Erdogan said on Monday he welcomed the decision by militant group Hamas to accept a ceasefire in Gaza, adding he hopes Israel would do the same.
+Turkish President Tayyip Erdogan said on Monday he welcomed the decision by militant group Hamas to accept a ceasefire in Gaza, which he said was made in line with Ankara's suggestion, adding he hopes Israel would do the same.

+Turkey has denounced Israel's assault on Gaza, called for an immediate ceasefire, halted all trade with Israel, and announced its decision to join South Africa's application for Israel to be tried for genocide at the International Court of Justice (ICJ).
 Speaking after a cabinet meeting, Erdogan called on Western countries to increase pressure on Israel's leadership to accept the ceasefire.
+Ankara has repeatedly complained of what it calls the unconditional support given to Israel by the West, particularly the United States.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)